Who We Are:

 The Pūʻā Foundation was created out of an apology, redress and reconciliation initiative of the United Church of Christ for its complicity in the 1893 overthrow of the Hawaiian Government.
 The Foundation is a 501(c)(3) non-profit organization that was incorporated in 1996.

 Our vision is through pū’ā, the process of feeding, nourishing, and strengthening, there will be the emergence of enlightened communities and society.
+To help in the passing from one to another generation the nourishment of our ancestral dignity from which we revitalize our national consciousness.
+Through such acts of humanity, new life springs forth.
+So shall it be with the Hawaiian people.

 Our mission is to actively engage, facilitate and serve communities and their efforts to build a resilient society and improve upon their quality of life through healing and reconciliation efforts that address consequences of the 1893 overthrow.